Chappaqua Central School District

 The Chappaqua Central School District is a K-12 public school district in Westchester County, New York.

 It includes the village of Chappaqua, New York and the census-designated place of Millwood.
-The district has much of New Castle Town and portions of Mount Pleasant Town.
+The district covers much of New Castle and portions of Mount Pleasant.

 The current superintendent of schools is Dr. Christine Ackerman.
 Chappaqua Central School District is ranked 53rd Best School District in the United States by Niche.